Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Two-body demonstrations

-Also note that when reducing $\Im E_\alpha^{tr}$, the smallest distance between the {\BCT} poles (or DC state eigenvalues)---excluding the spurious poles---and the threshold decreases; the distribution of poles or the eigenvalues also gets denser.
+Also note that when reducing $\Im E_\alpha^\mathrm{tr}$, the smallest distance between the \BCT poles (or DC state eigenvalues)---excluding the spurious poles---and the threshold decreases; the distribution of poles or the eigenvalues also gets denser.
 The scale of that smallest separation controls to what proximity towards the threshold the emulator can be trusted because those close poles are responsible for the near-threshold behavior of $\matrixform{\resolventamp}$.
-The emulations and rational approximations eventually fail if $E$ gets too close to the threshold, as mentioned at the end of Sec.~\ref{subsec:optimarational}.
+The emulations and rational approximations eventually fail if $E$ gets too close to the threshold, as noted in the discussion of Fig.~\ref{fig:Swave_BE_10_LAM2_200_error_2dim} and in Sec.~\ref{subsec:optimarational}.

-Of course, the emulation performance is also related to the number of effective poles (excluding the spurious poles), defined as $\Neff$.
-As we can imagine, when $N_b$ increases beyond necessary, i.e., $\Neff$ approaches the dimension of the solution subspace, the quality of near-threshold approximation saturates, and the smallest distance between the pole and branch point becomes ``stuck''.
-This saturation behavior is further illustrated later in the Fig.~\ref{fig:Swave_BE_10_LAM2_200_error_1dim}.
-Therefore, by counting the number of symbols in the insets, i.e., the effective poles, for the $N_b = 23$ cases, we see that the $\Im E^{tr}_\alpha =3 $ subspace is higher dimensional than that of $\Im E^{tr}_\alpha =30$.
-This indicates $\Im E^{tr}_\alpha$ could be viewed as a continuum resolution indicator for the solution manifold mapped out by varying the $\Re E$ parameter.
+Of course, the emulation performance is also related to the number of effective poles (excluding the spurious poles), i.e., $\Neff$.
+As one can imagine, when $\Neff$ increases and approaches the dimension of the solution subspace, the quality of near-threshold approximation saturates, and the smallest distance between the pole and branch point becomes ``stuck''.
+(This saturation behavior is further illustrated later in the Fig.~\ref{fig:Swave_BE_10_LAM2_200_error_1dim}.)
+Therefore, by counting the number of symbols in the insets, i.e., the effective poles, in the $N_b = 23$ cases, one sees that the $\Im E^\mathrm{tr}_\alpha =3 $ subspace is higher dimensional than that of $\Im E^\mathrm{tr}_\alpha =30$.
+This indicates $\Im E^\mathrm{tr}_\alpha$ could be viewed as a continuum resolution indicator for the solution manifold mapped out by varying the $\Re E$ parameter.
 Such resolution, an intrinsic property of the solution manifold, can only be ``measured'' by the emulator when its $\Neff$ saturates the subspace dimension.